 - After receiving three (3) parking citations, the person responsible for that vehicle is subject to the suspension of all parking privileges on campus.
 A meeting will be scheduled to determine future eligibility.

 Parking Areas (please see parking map for more details)

 - The Keyhole area is reserved for special visitor parking only.
 No faculty, students, or staff are permitted to park in this area.

 - Resident student parking is allowed in the following lots and spaces: Greek Row, Upper Quad, Bowden-Magbee, Maintenance Drive, Conant Performing Arts Center, Turner Lynch Campus Center, and Traer and Dempsey parking areas.

-- Commuter student parking is limited to areas in the Goslin/Schmidt and Goodman parking lots.
+- Commuter student parking is limited to areas in the Goslin/Schmidt and Hearst/Goodman parking lots.

 - Faculty/staff parking is limited to the Schmidt/Dorough, Hearst, Turner Lynch Campus Center and library parking areas.

-- Reserved parking, including buses and large vehicles, is designated to the Conant Center parking area with the assistance and direction of campus safety.
+- Reserved parking, including buses and large vehicles, will be assigned on a case by case basis with the assistance and direction of campus safety.